drycc/workflow/src/applications/managing-app-processes.md

 # Managing Application Processes

-Deis Workflow manages your application as a set of processes that can be named, scaled and configured according to their role.
+Drycc Workflow manages your application as a set of processes that can be named, scaled and configured according to their role.
 This gives you the flexibility to easily manage the different facets of your application.
 For example, you may have web-facing processes that handle HTTP traffic, background worker processes that do async work, and a helper process that streams from the Twitter API.

 By using a Procfile, either checked in to your application or provided via the CLI you can specify the name of the type and the application command that should run.
-To spawn other process types, use `deis scale <type>=<n>` to scale those types accordingly.
+To spawn other process types, use `drycc scale <type>=<n>` to scale those types accordingly.

 ## Default Process Types